Desi Rodriguez

-Desi Rodriguez (born March 23, 1996) is an American professional basketball player for Limoges CSP of the LNB Pro A. He played college basketball for Seton Hall before playing professionally in the G League and Israel.
+Desi Rodriguez (born March 23, 1996) is an American professional basketball player for Nanterre 92 of the LNB Pro A. He played college basketball for Seton Hall before playing professionally in the G League and Israel.

 High school career

 Rodriguez attended the Frederick Douglass Academy for two years.
 He transferred to Abraham Lincoln High School and befriended his teammate Isaiah Whitehead.
 He credits this transfer to changing his life as he played against higher levels of competition.
 Rodriguez helped the team to a PSAL city championship and earned a title-game MVP award.
 He mainly played center in high school and rarely took jump shots.

 College career

 Rodriguez committed to Seton Hall, where he averaged 5.6 points per game in his freshman season.
 He recorded 12.4 points per game as a sophomore.
 Rodriguez increased his scoring average to 15.7 points per game as a junior.
 He had 22 points in the February 15, 2017 win against Creighton and joined the 1,000 point club.

 Rodriguez was named Big East player of the Week on December 7, after contributing 29 points, eight rebounds and four assists against Louisville.
-He scored a career-high 33 points in the Pirates' 82-77 win against DePaul on February 18, 2018.
+He scored a career-high 33 points in the Pirates' 82–77 win against DePaul on February 18, 2018.
 Rodriguez injured his ankle in a game against Providence on February 21 and missed the next three games.
 Despite feeling like it was the end of his collegiate career, he returned in the Big East Tournament quarterfinal against Butler and scored eight points.
 Rodriguez averaged 17.8 points and 4.9 rebounds per game as a senior, shooting 37.9 percent from 3-point territory.
 He was named to the Second Team All-Big East.
 He participated in the 2018 Portsmouth Invitational Tournament.